Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

+{\it Introduction.---} Long-range interacting spin-models realized in quantum gases of polar molecules \cite{Baranov2012,Bohn2017,Moses2017}, magnetic atoms \cite{Chomaz2023}, Rydberg atoms \cite{Browaeys2020,Saffman2010} or trapped ions \cite{RevModPhys.93.025001} are emerging as promising platforms for quantum simulation \cite{Bloch2012,Gross2017,Daley2022,RevModPhys.93.025001}, computation \cite{Briegel2000,Morgado2021,Henriet2020} and quantum metrology \cite{RevMod_Metrology_2018}.
+These systems with the advent of quantum gas microscopes and tweezers \cite{Kaufman2021,Gross2021,anderegg2019optical,Christakis2023,holland2023demand,bao2023} now combine the presence of long-range interactions with the capability to control, manipulate and measure at the single-particle level in a site-resolved fashion.
 In addition to spatial control and resolution the ability to design the interactions is required to realize fully programmable quantum simulators.
 A particularly powerful approach to the engineering of spin interactions is time-periodic driving or Floquet-engineering \cite{Oka2019,Weitenberg2021}, and control of the interactions via pulse-sequences \cite{Lukin_2020_Robust,PhysRevLett.131.220803}.
-Indeed, this temporal control enables the desired programmability of the interactions as demonstrated in cavities \cite{Periwal2021}, Rydberg atoms \cite{PhysRevA.108.053318,Scholl2022,Geier2021}, polar molecules \cite{Christakis2023} and trapped ions \cite{PRXQuantum.4.010334}.
+Indeed, this temporal control enables the desired programmability of the interactions as demonstrated in cavities \cite{Periwal2021}, Rydberg atoms \cite{PhysRevA.108.053318,Scholl2022,Geier2021}, polar molecules \cite{Christakis2023,miller2024twoaxis} and trapped ions \cite{PRXQuantum.4.010334}.

 One particular direction in the quest for quantum advantage enabled by these advances is the enhancement of sensitivity of measurements via entanglement in the form of spin squeezing \cite{Wineland1992,wineland1994}.
 While spin squeezing had been achieved for infinite range interactions and via QND measurements \cite{vasilakis2015generation,appel2009mesoscopic,schleier2010states,bohnet2014reduced,sewell2012magnetic,bao2020spin}, only recently have experiments demonstrated this for finite range interactions in trapped-ions and Rydberg arrays \cite{Eckner2023,Franke2023a,Bornet2023a,Hines2023}.
+The majority of these works has thus far focused on homogeneous globally collective initial states interacting via homogeneous interactions and global controls, not exploiting the advantage offered by fully controllable quantum platforms.